Culture Grapes People Regions Travel

 When wine provides the gateway to language, people, place and culture

-If you are serious about wine then, at some stage, you will have to travel.
+If you are serious about wine, you need to travel.
 The world is full of native grape varieties that only grow in certain pockets of the planet.
 The wines they produce will rarely come to you; you must go to them.

 By contrast, varieties such as Chardonnay, Shiraz, Sauvignon Blanc or Cabernet Sauvignon will come to you.
 These are ‘international’ varieties, with reach and appeal, at home in most wine-growing nations and dependable enough to satisfy global markets.